Revaz Gurgenidze

 Revaz Gurgenidze (born 9 July 1986) is a Russian male acrobatic gymnast.
 With his partner Anna Katchalova, he achieved silver in the 2004 World Sports Acrobatics Championships and gold in the 2006 Acrobatic Gymnastics World Championships.
 With his partner Tatiana Okulova, he achieved silver in the 2010 Acrobatic Gymnastics World Championships and 2012 Acrobatic Gymnastics World Championships.
 He and his partner, Marina Chernova, achieved gold in the 2014 Acrobatic Gymnastics World Championships.

 With Anna Katchalova, Gurgenidze won the 2005 World Games gold medal.
 Eight years later Gurgenidze and Chernova missed bronze by half a point and finished fourth.

+Following his athletic career, Gurgenidze began coaching alongside his father and brother.